Mohyoo/Gemini-Py-CLI/README.md

 * Made primarily for low-spec or slow internet users, including myself (Not yet perfect, but in progress).
 * Worked even with a dead connection (< 15 kb/s); Yeah! but with only short messages (< 100 characters).
 * I respect privacy (because I'm a user like you too), thus I don't hold or manipulate any personal data, even with error log (which can be turned OFF), the program removes file paths and user prompts, keeping only what is absolutely needed.
-* History can be saved locally in many forms, even if the program crashes:
+* Content can be saved locally in many forms, even if the program crashes:
 	+ Automatically, save chat history to a json file.
 	+ Automatically, save prompt history to a text file.
 	+ At request, save chat history to a human readable text file.
     + At request, save the last Gemini response to a simple text file.
+    + At request, keep saved info (shared across chat sessions).
 * Colorful & vital console text.
 * Customizable, you can edit many settings, like colors, delays, completion...
   (Not all areas are modifiable yet, but in progress).